xyamzw/docs/docs/config/configuration.md

 ### **cdn**

 The address of the CDN.
-Included `$version` values will be dynamically replaced by the version of AList.
+Included `$version` values will be dynamically replaced by the version of OpenList.
 Existing dist resources are hosted on both npm and GitHub, which can be found at:

 - https://www.npmjs.com/package/alist-web
 - https://github.com/alist-org/web-dist